l-d-s/rankGap/README.md

 <!-- badges: end -->

-Rank-gap statistics are easy-to-compute quantities for exploring concordance among high-ranked items across multiple ranked lists.
+Rank-gap statistics are easy-to-compute quantities for exploring concordance among high-ranked items across multiple lists.

-They were developed to understand “overlap” and in genomics and high throughput biology, and especially to give a simple complement to the common “Venn diagrams of significant genes” approach (when errors are independent across experiments or conditions).
+They were developed for analyzing “overlap” in genomics and high throughput biology, and especially to give a simple complement to the common “Venn diagrams of significant genes” approach (when errors are independent across experiments or conditions).
 But they may be useful